 How much does coaching cost?

 Coaches have different pricing structures.
 Some charge a certain amount per session while others charge monthly fees with a set amount of sessions or access.
-Those coaches who have obtained certification from the International Coaches Federation or accredited coaches school may tend to charge more given their level of experience or expertise.
+Those coaches who have obtained certification from the International Coaches Federation or accredited coaches school may tend to charge more given their level of training, experience, or expertise.

 This all sounds good to me.
 I'd like to get started with coaching.

-As of Jan 2022, due to excess demand for my services and my limited bandwidth as a result of existing client engagements, I’m no longer taking on new 1-on-1 clients.
+As of 2022, due to demand for my services and my limited bandwidth as a result of existing client engagements, I’m no longer taking on new 1-on-1 clients.
 However, I’d invite you to check out some of my other career resources by joining my free Career & Personal Branding Resource Hub or enrolling in my online personal branding courses.
 You’re also welcome to contact me, and I may be able to refer you to another coach I trust.

 Thanks for your interest!